zone-eu/zone-mta/README.md

 6. You can find the stats about queues at `http://hostname:8080/queue/default` where `default` is the default Sending Zone name.
 For other zones, replace the identifier in the URL.
 The queue counters are approximate.

 You can run the server using any user account.
 If you want to bind to a low port (eg. 587) you need to start out as _root_.
 Once the port is bound the user is downgraded to some other user defined in the config file (root privileges are not required once the server has started).
-The user the server runs as must have write permissions for the queue folder and for the append log folder.
+The user the server process runs as must have write permissions for the queue folder and for the append log folder.

 ## Install as a service